Tips for Writing a Successful Grant Application

 - Need and urgency of the project

 - Benefit of the project to the community

 - Budget (see the budget section below and the NOTE on the Grant Application Instruction Sheet)

-- List of all sources of funding in place to complete the project
+- List of all amounts and sources of secured funding in place to complete the total project

 - List, separate from the budget, any in-kind contributions which will be used to complete the project

 - List any ongoing financial support, if applicable

 A well-written grant application narrative usually fills the five pages available.
 The use of the following headings is strongly recommended.